proycon/colibri-core/doc/src/index.rst

 If you want to generate unindexed models, simply add the flag ``--unindexed`` or ``-u`` for short.
 Do note that for unindexed models the parameter ``--skiptypes`` has no effect, it will extract all skipgrams it can find as if ``-skiptypes`` were set to one!
-If you want decent skpigrams, you're best off with an indexed model.
+If you want decent skipgrams, you're best off with an indexed model.
 Note that indexed models can always be read and printed in an unindexed way (with the ``--unindexed`` flag); but unindexed models can not be read in an indexed way, as they simply lack indices::